ProjectsNext ProjectsNext

 Take JobNext's real-time project profitability monitoring.
 Here’s how it solves real problems for contractors:

 This isn’t theoretical.
-Contractors in the GCC and India are already using this to avoid revenue leakage.
+Contractors across India and the GCC are already using this to avoid revenue leakage in trades such as civil/structural, MEP, HVAC, fire protection, and interiors/fit-out.

 Why Mobile Matters